jovanovicbogdan/auticparkic-monorepo/README.md

 ## Application Workflow

-Users can register a vehicle, which has a distinct name in the database and an associated image stored on AWS S3.
+Users can register a vehicle, which has a distinct name in the database and an associated image stored on **AWS S3**.
 Once a vehicle is registered, rides can be initiated.
 It's important to note that a vehicle can only be engaged in a single ride at a given time.
-Rides transition through several distinct statuses: CREATED, RUNNING, PAUSED, STOPPED, and FINISHED.
-Initially, a ride is in the CREATED state.
-Once RUNNING, it can either be PAUSED or STOPPED.
-When a ride is PAUSED, it can be resumed by returning to the RUNNING state.
-Conversely, a STOPPED ride offers two choices: it can either restart or advance to its FINISHED state.
+Rides transition through several distinct statuses: _CREATED_, _RUNNING_, _PAUSED_, _STOPPED_, and _FINISHED_.
+Initially, a ride is in the _CREATED_ state.
+Once _RUNNING_, it can either be _PAUSED_ or _STOPPED_.
+When a ride is _PAUSED_, it can be resumed by returning to the _RUNNING_ state.
+Conversely, a _STOPPED_ ride offers two choices: it can either restart or advance to its _FINISHED_ state.
 Opting to restart concludes the current ride and launches a new one using the same vehicle.
-Once designated as FINISHED, a ride's status is fixed and unalterable.
-A key function is the real-time tabulation and distribution of the elapsed ride time once it's RUNNING.
-This time calculation disregards any PAUSED intervals.
+Once designated as _FINISHED_, a ride's status is fixed and unalterable.
+A key function is the real-time tabulation and distribution of the elapsed ride time once it's _RUNNING_.
+This time calculation disregards any _PAUSED_ intervals.
-To facilitate this, the database stores arrays of started_at and paused_at timestamps.
-The computed elapsed time is then shared in real-time to all connected clients using the STOMP WebSocket protocol.
-Considering the application's need to relay elapsed time updates every second, ongoing rides are temporarily cached in system memory (RAM) using Collections.synchronizedList.
+To facilitate this, the database stores arrays of _started_at_ and _paused_at_ timestamps.
+The computed elapsed time is then shared in real-time to all connected clients using the **STOMP WebSocket** protocol.
+Considering the application's need to relay elapsed time updates every second, ongoing rides are temporarily cached in system memory (_RAM_) using `Collections.synchronizedList`.
 This strategy helps avoid recurrent database queries.
 Given the cap of 20 active rides at any instance, there's no compelling reason to employ comprehensive distributed caching systems like Redis or memcached.

 ## License